Buick Check Engine Light

-The check engine light is usually triggered by a problem with the car’s emissions system.
-This means that there’s something wrong with the way your car is burning fuel.
-In some cases, it can be a simple fix like tightening a loose gas cap.
-But in other cases, it could be something more serious like a faulty oxygen sensor.
+The check engine light is usually triggered by a problem with the car's emissions system.
+This means there's something wrong with how your vehicle is burning fuel.
+Sometimes, it can be a simple fix, like tightening a loose gas cap.
+But in other cases, it could be something more serious, like a faulty oxygen sensor.

-If your Buick check engine light comes on, don’t panic.
+If your Buick check engine light comes on, don't panic.
 Just take it to your nearest service station and have them run a diagnostic test.
-This will help determine what’s causing the problem so they can fix it and get you back on the road in no time.
+This will help determine what's causing the problem so they can fix it and get you back on the road quickly.

 How Many Miles Can You Drive With The Check Engine Light?